 So, you think you’re a NERF warrior?
-Sure, you may have played a few games and gotten in a few tags, but do you really know the ins and the outs of the game?
-Do you really know why you’re executing certain manoeuvres?
+Sure, you may have played a few games and gotten in a few tags, but do you really know the ins and outs of the game?
+Do you really understand why you’re executing certain maneuvers?
 Just like baseball, in NERF, there is a second game being played behind the scenes.
-And in the end, winning comes down not to your physical fitness but your strategy.
+And in the end, winning comes down not to your physical fitness but to your strategy.

 You can work on developing your own tactical tweaks later.

 One of the most crucial considerations during a NERF war is how and where you will establish your base.
 As a general rule, you want to choose a base where your back is protected by a wall or a barrier.
 That way, you will only have to monitor three sides for attackers, and you will be able to more safely store extra ammo and weapons that are not in use.

 Fighting From the Base Line